 This vegan chickpea burger recipe tastes amazing, whether it’s grilled on the bbq, pan fried on the stove or baked in the oven.
 I even considered eating it without condiments at all, because it was just that good.
 Once you put horseradish in a homemade veggie burger recipe, you’ll never want to leave it out again.
 Because…wow, it works so well!
-Topped with arugula, vegan mayo, a healthy slice of heirloom tomatoes and some kosher dill pickles, it’s was showstopper.
+Topped with arugula, vegan mayo, a healthy slice of heirloom tomatoes and some dill pickles, it’s a showstopper.

 While the flavor for this recipe for chickpea burger patties came together easily, it took more than a few tries to get the consistency right.
 In the end, this recipe needs to be followed closely to achieve a burger that’s easy to flip, and stays 99% together while being eaten.

 I can’t wait for you to try it! 😀

 1 small onion, finely chopped

 15.5 ounce can of garbanzo beans, drained and rinsed

 ½ cup flat leaf parsley

 ¾ cup cooked wheat berries

 8 sun-dried tomatoes packed in oil